wasilukm/alt_ha_satel_integra/README.md

 ## Configuration

-The configuration is compatible with the original `Satel Integra`.
+The configuration is compatible with the original [Satel Integra](https://www.home-assistant.io/integrations/satel_integra/).
 Therefore, migration to `Alternative Satel Integra` doesn't require any modifications unless a user wants to use new features.

 A `satel_integra` section must be present in the `configuration.yaml` file: